 No, they are different.

 As we mentioned, a model release is signed by the talent so the photographer can license or use the image.
-On the other hand, a photo release form is a document signed by the photographer and given to the client so they can print copies of the work (i.e. portraits, headshots, or wedding photos, etc.).
+On the other hand, a photo release form is a document signed by the photographer and given to the client to print copies of the work (i.e. portraits, headshots, or wedding photos, etc.).

 Is this Model Release Form template legally binding?

 All of our templates have been drafted by qualified Australian lawyers who hold an Australian legal practicing certificate.